smartdevicelink/sdl_evolution/proposals/nnnn-configurable-time-before-shutdown.md

  - Add option that specifies time maximum before shutdown.

 ```
-// Write all logs un queue to filesystem before shutdown
+// Write all logs in queue to file system before shutdown
 FushLogMessagesBeforeShutdown = false

 // Maximum time to wait for writing all data before exit sdl in seconds